cj-mills/christianjmills/_posts/2021-1-12-In-Game-Style-Transfer-Experiments-5.md

 ![generator_mosaic_small_v6](..\images\in-game-style-transfer-experiments\part-5\generator_mosaic_small_v6.jpg)

 This model did produce a bit more flickering than the models trained on fewer examples.
 It should be easy to reduce the flickering by tuning the quality and quantity of the training examples.
-Output from this model even be used as training examples for another model.
+Output from this model can even be used as training examples for another model.
 Although, I actually prefer the color palette from the less accurate model.

 ![few_shot_mosaic_frame](..\images\in-game-style-transfer-experiments\part-5\few_shot_mosaic_frame.jpg)